Logiqx/gps-details/docs/devices/garmin/testing/20250210-static/README.md

 ### Summary

-This was just a quick an easy test to establish whether static testing of Garmin watches might prove to be useful.
+This was just a quick an easy test to establish the feasibility of static testing for Garmin watches.

-The results suggest that this approach to testing might prove to be useful, prior to real-world testing of the watches.
+The results are encouraging and suggest this approach may prove to be useful, prior to real-world testing of the watches.

-The capability to capture near-zero speeds is limited to a private beta of APPro, but will ship in the next public release.
+The ability to capture near-zero speeds is currently limited to a private beta of APPro, but will ship in the next public release.